Making a serverless SvelteKit site that reads data from a local SQLite database

 Create src/routes/+layout.svelte.
 Layouts are components that are wrapped around every page that it applies to. src/routes/+layout.svelte applies to every page, while src/routes/abc/+layout.svelte would only apply to pages under abc/.

-The difference between this file (the root layout) and app.html is that this is still a Svelte component, so you can import files in a script tag, use components, etc.
+The difference between this file (the root layout) and app.html is that this is still a Svelte component, so you can import files in a script tag, use components, etc. Doing so lets you tell Vite that all your pages depend on the files being imported.

 src/routes/+layout.svelte: